Antique Mason Jar Values: Logo, Mold, Color and Closure

 • Condition and rarity: Chips, cracks, and “sick glass” depress value.
 Conversely, mold errors, unusual embossing, and oddball sizes can command premiums.

 Keep in mind: There’s a large spread between “decorative” and “advanced collector.”
-A common jar that’s perfect for farmhouse decor may be a market-dependent values piece; to a Mason specialist, only a handful of variants truly move the needle.
+A common jar that’s perfect for farmhouse decor may be a a value that must be established from current, topic-matched sales piece; to a Mason specialist, only a handful of variants truly move the needle.

 Identifying Makers, Marks, And Timelines